OttoHollmann/dracut-tpm/README.md

 The clevis project now includes TPM 2.0 support, so I would suggest migrating in that direction where possible.

 # dracut-tpm
-This project provides a *simple* module for dracut to allow reading keys from TPM 1.2 modules to unlock LUKS devices at boot time.
+This project provides a *simple* module for dracut to allow reading keys from TPM 1.2 modules to unlock LUKS devices at boot time for openSUSE.

 # Requirements
-This project uses **ncat** to communicate with the systemd-ask-password socket; this program is available in CentOS' nmap-ncat package.
+This project uses **ncat** to communicate with the systemd-ask-password socket; this program is available in openSUSE' `ncat` package.

 You'll also need to use a bootloader that supports extending PCRs.
 There are some various options for this, including TrustedGrub2, TPM-LUKS, and mjg59's fork of grub.

 # NVRAM Access
 Additionally, one of the two options for reading from the NVRAM must be chosen:
-1. Use **tcsd** and **tpm_nvread** - this requires the *trousers* and *tpm-tools* packages in CentOS
+1. Use **tcsd** and **tpm_nvread** - this requires the `trousers` and `tpm-tools` packages in openSUSE
 2. Use the standalone program **nv_readvalue** - this requires building **nv_readvalue** from [this repository](http://github.com/gastamper/tpm-luks)

 Why choose one over the other?
-**tcsd** and **tpm_nvread** are included in the base repositories for CentOS, making this path somewhat more straightforward.
+**tcsd** and **tpm_nvread** are included in the base repositories for openSUSE, making this path somewhat more straightforward.
 As a downside, it is more complicated "under the hood" so for those who prefer simplicity and a slim initramfs, this may not be the ideal options.
-Additionally, a separate user *tss* is required for tcsd to function (```echo tss:x:100:100:TSS:/:/sbin/nologin >> /etc/passwd```)
 **nv_readvalue** however can be built as a standalone program, making this single program the only dependency for the dracut module.

 It is ultimately a matter of preference with little practical value.
 For most users, option 1 is sufficient.